aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 This repository is intended for use in the AWS us-gov-west-1 region.

 The code in this repository has also worked in the us-east-1 region.
 Regions and partitions are referred by parameters in code to help enable region portability.
 However, testing in regions outside us-gov-west-1 is limited.
+When deploying in development and test mode use SageMaker Studio Classic.

 ## Contributors